ontodev/droid/README.md

     	groups
     	group1 group2 ... docker

-3. Local mode requires the prior setup of a personal access token, while server mode requires the installation of a GitHub App.
+3. Running DROID in local mode requires the prior setup of a personal access token.
+Running DROID in server mode requires the creation and installation of a GitHub App.
 For more information see the section called [GitHub Authentication](#github-authentication) below.

 ### Installation